-To answer the question of whether the demography of mussel settlements in general and in three different habitats (rocky littoral, sandbanks, the Bed) in particular changed in a unidirectional way between 2004-05 and 2009-10, we analyzed data on 20 settlements sampled in both periods (3 settlements lacking GI and L5 in 2004 were excluded) using PERMANOVA with two factors - Habitat (three levels: rocky littoral, sandbank, bottom) and Period (two levels: 2004-05 VS 2009-10), and the interaction between them.
-A similarity percentages (SIMPER) analysis (Clarke 1993) was further performed to estimate the contribution of each demographic parameter in formation of differences between two temporal periods considered.
+To find out whether the demography of mussel settlements in general and in three different habitats (rocky littoral, sandbanks, the Bed) in particular changed in a unidirectional way between 2004-05 and 2009-10, we analyzed the data on 20 settlements sampled in both periods (3 settlements lacking GI and L5 in 2004 were excluded) using PERMANOVA with two factors, Habitat (three levels: rocky littoral, sandbank, bottom) and Period (two levels: 2004-05 VS 2009-10), and the interaction between them.
+A similarity percentages (SIMPER) analysis (Clarke 1993) was further performed to estimate the contribution of each demographic parameter into the formation of differences between the two temporal periods.
 Data preparation and assumption testing for PERMANOVA and SIMPER were identical and the same as described above.
 We also compared overlapping sets of samples from two periods for Ptros and selected demographic parameters, including numbers of mussels aged 4-7 years (Ptros were judged from mussels in this age group) using the Wilcoxon signed-rank test.

-Search and analysis of historical data on Murman mussels.
+Collection and analysis of historical data on Murman mussels

-We arbitrarily defined the boundaries of the search for historical data as a 50-kilometer stretch of coast centered at Tyuva (Fig. 1b), considering it similar to Tyuva in terms of environmental conditions.
-We searched for any published data on Murman mussels comparable to our own data on Tyuva, primarily data on mussel abundance estimated on vertical transects.
-We used google scholar with the keywords Mytilus and Kola Bay (or) Barents Sea to search for recent literature and the catalogs of the Library of the Russian Academy of Sciences to search for old literature.
-We also include our own unpublished data on the abundance of mussels in Klimkovka and Dolgaya Inlets (Fig. 1b; STable 2).
-The mussels of each inlet were characterized using numerous samples collected at different depths along three littoral-sublittoral vertical transects in different parts of the inlet.
+We searched for historical data on mussels from a 50-kilometer stretch of the coast with a center in the Tyuva Inlet (Fig. 1b).
+The choice of its boundaries was rather arbitrary, based on the similarity of this coastal stretch similar to the Tyuva Inlet in terms of environmental conditions.
+We looked for any published data on Murman mussels comparable to our own data on the Tyuva, primarily for the data on mussel abundance estimated along vertical transects.
+We used Google Scholar with the keywords “Mytilus” and “Kola Bay” or “Barents Sea” to search for the recent literature and the catalogs of the Library of the Russian Academy of Sciences to search for older literature.
+We also used our own unpublished data on the abundance of mussels in the Klimkovka and the Dolgaya Inlets (Fig. 1b; STable 2).
+The mussels of each of these inlet were characterized using numerous samples collected at different depths along three littoral-sublittoral vertical transects in different parts of the inlet.
 A GAM model (normal distribution) with the Year as a predictor was used to analyze the long-term dynamics of mussel abundance based on all material.
 The dependent variable was transformed (log(x+1)).
-To compare data on the abundance of mussels in different periods of time the Mann-Whitney test for medians and the Wilcoxon Test for matched samples were used.
+To compare the data on the abundance of mussels in different periods of time, the Mann-Whitney test for medians and the Wilcoxon Test for matched samples were used.

 STable 2.
-Information on mussel abundance and habitats in the northern Kola Bay and vicinity in 1923 - 2009.
+Information on mussel abundance and habitats in the northern Kola Bay and its vicinity in 1923 - 2009.
 Rows - studied sites, abbreviated named as in Fig. 6, columns - studies.
 Studies which provide information on mussel density (data not included) are marked by an asterisk.
-Wherever possible, estimates of average mussel biomass (B mean), maximum mussel biomass (B max), and average mussel biomass "in mussel biocoenosis" (B biocenosis) on vertical transects through the mussel-inhabited zone of the littoral or sublittoral up to 5 m depth are provided.
-Qualitative studies of Guryanova et al. 1928, 1929 provides mostly information on characteristic mussel habitats: R - rocky littoral, S - sandbanks, B - mussel beds, B* - "large mussel beds".
+Wherever possible, estimates of average mussel biomass (B mean), maximum mussel biomass (B max), and average mussel biomass "in mussel biocenosis" (B biocenosis) along vertical transects through the mussel-inhabited zone of the littoral or the sublittoral up to 5 m depth are provided.
+Qualitative studies of Guryanova et al. 1928, 1929 mostly provide information on characteristic mussel habitats: R - rocky littoral, S - sandbanks, B - mussel beds, B* - "large mussel beds".
 Available details of mussel sampling are given in the last row of the table.
 Details of biomass calculation and additional information about distribution of mussels are provided in the last column of the table.

-Results.
+Results

-Prediction of taxonomic composition by morphotypes.
+Prediction of taxonomic composition by morphotypes